mbagg4152/CS-320-game/README.md

 # cs-320-game
-Repo for our game project
+Repo for computer graphic's project: a simple game written in Java.